adkelley/javascript-to-purescript/README.md

-# Making the Leap from Functional Javascript to PureScript
+# Making the Leap from Functional Javascript to PureScript (DRAFT)

 ## Introduction